 Introduce funding opportunities

 Generate new business prospects in areas such as safety, environment and training.

 Want to know more?

 Speak to a nem Partner about forces driving change in your industry and how cama methodology could be incorporated into your longer term thinking and strategic planning.
-For a complimentary NO OBLIGATION coffee meeting, please visit http://www.nem.net.au/coffee-meeting/
+For a complimentary NO OBLIGATION coffee meeting, get in touch at https://www.nem.net.au/contact/

 Attribution: Mind News at https://www.mindtools.com/pages/article/newTMC_08.htm

 Attribution: Porter, M. Competitive Strategy.
 Free Press, 1980